-The spunky and well-mannered Boston Terrier and the hard-working Beagle make the Boglen Terrier, a small excitable breed with a lot of heart.
+The spunky and well-mannered Boston Terrier and the hard-working Beagle make the Boglen Terrier a small excitable breed with a lot of heart.
 The Boglen Terrier doesn’t require a lot of exercise despite their quick run.
 The Beagle is a hound dog.
-They are awesome trackers and used frequently when it comes to hunting.
+They are awesome trackers and are used frequently when it comes to hunting.
 The Boston Terrier is sensitive to the moods of the family and will be playful or saucy depending on what their family prefers at that moment.

 Is the Boglen Terrier the perfect companion for your family?
 This post will walk you through the ins and outs of the breed so you can make your decision.

 A “designer dog” is any mix between two purebred breeds.
 The Bolgen Terrier is no different, and this breed is a cross between the Beagle and the Boston Terrier.
 This breed has many different positive attributes.

 The Boglen Terrier is a match made in heaven when it comes to mixed breeds because the Beagle is, for the most part, healthy, while the Boston Terrier suffers from respiratory issues from their compressed snout.
 Mixed breeds are usually less prone to health issues on average, so this can come as a significant positive.

 Boglen Terriers are going to be small, but they have the potential to be medium-sized like the Beagle.
 Still, it’s more likely they’ll take after the small size of the Boston Terrier.

 The Beagle has a long lineage and is considered one of the older hound breeds.
 They have been used for hunting different kinds of prey since the mid-1400s.
 The name “Beagle” was used to describe a line of tracking dogs with exceptional abilities.
 This breed is rarely outmatched regarding tracking, and the breed standard as we know it was standardized in the 1800s.